Ahmedayaz1210/Vibration-Analysis-System/README.md

 ## Project Dashboard
 [![Dashboard](https://img.shields.io/badge/Visit-Dashboard-blue?style=for-the-badge&logo=amazonwebservices)](https://dashboard-link-placeholder.com)

-Will add once dashboard is ready, will be made in Django, deployed on AWS or Azure
+**Will add once dashboard is ready, will be made in Django and deployed on AWS or Azure**

 By: Ahmed Ayaz
 Date: 12/10/2024

-## Important Note
+## Important Notes
 This project is contained entirely in a single Jupyter notebook: `/final_project/vibration_analysis_system.ipynb`.
 All code, analysis, visualizations, and detailed documentation can be found in this notebook and directory.
 Please refer to this file for the complete project implementation.

+Addtionally, the dataset contains more than 10,000 files so github was not letting me push all files to repository even if i did set by set.
+Please download dataset from link provided in references.

 ---